TL;DR

 The tell-tale letter from school or the sight of your child scratching their head can send a shiver down any parent's spine.
 Head lice are a common, albeit annoying, part of childhood.
 While they aren't dangerous, they are persistent and can cause significant discomfort and frustration.

-This comprehensive guide will walk you through everything you need to know about spotting, treating, and preventing head lice.
-We'll also explore how the rapid access to a doctor provided by private health cover can be a game-changer for parents seeking quick reassurance and expert advice.
+This comprehensive guide will walk you through everything you may need to know about spotting, treating, and preventing head lice.
+We'll also explore how the faster access, where available, to a doctor provided by private health cover can be a game-changer for parents seeking quick reassurance and regulated guidance.

 What Exactly Are Head Lice and Nits?